 Since our inception, TLEF has been committed to the role that evidence can play in advancing our vision.
 A commitment to collecting and learning from robust evidence is key to understanding the context in which we work and to designing effective interventions and structures.

-Over the period 2015-2020 we invested in projects and initiatives to strengthen the evidence base of what works in helping people to understand and use the law to secure their rights, protections and fair treatment [you can read about some of our work here].
+Over the period 2015-2020 we invested in projects and initiatives to strengthen the evidence base of what works in helping people to understand and use the law to secure their rights, protections and fair treatment you can read about some of our work here.
 Through our work in this space, we learned more about the areas of development necessary to build a robust evidence base.
-These include the need to:

 Registered charity 271297 (England/Wales)